 Considering the Error/Variation

 After noticing the print mark, my next stop was to find if examples existed without it.
 I was sure that they did since I hadn’t heard this mentioned before.
 And if everyone’s Titus cards contained the print mark, we would have heard about it by now.

 I first found other Titus cards with different advertiser backs (i.e. Sweet Caporal, Polar Bear, etc.) and did not see any with the mark.
 Next, I looked for other Piedmont Factory 25 cards.
-In the few examples I found, a few also contained the print mark.
-What kind of a ratio is there with cards with the mark and without it is unknown, obviously.

 Because of that, there’s no doubt that this is a variation of sorts.
 Now, the extent of the variation can be debated.
 After all, we’re talking about a print mark here, not something more significant like a typo that was later corrected.
 This is more of a printing error.
 With the mark in the exact spot, it was likely the result of a mistake on the print plate.
 And since other Piedmont Factory 25 cards have been found without the mark, we can surmise that the problem with the plate either came at the end of production where only the last cards were printed with it or was something that occurred earlier and was later fixed.

 Personally, I wouldn’t consider it a major variation like others that have different words, etc. This is more of a print error.
 But for those die-hard T205 collectors, it is definitely something to note.